Unbabel/COMET/README.md

 We recommend the two following models to evaluate your translations:

-- `wmt22-comet-da`: **DEFAULT** Reference-based Regression model build on top of XLM-R and trained of Direct Assessments from WMT17 to WMT20.
+- [`Unbabel/wmt22-comet-da`](https://huggingface.co/Unbabel/wmt22-comet-da): **DEFAULT** Reference-based Regression model build on top of XLM-R and trained of Direct Assessments from WMT17 to WMT20.
-- `wmt22-cometkiwi-da`: **Reference-FREE** Regression model build on top of InfoXLM, trained on Direct Assessments from WMT17 to WMT20 and Direct Assessments from the MLQE-PE corpus.
+- [`Unbabel/wmt22-cometkiwi-da`](https://huggingface.co/Unbabel/wmt22-cometkiwi-da): **Reference-FREE** Regression model build on top of InfoXLM, trained on Direct Assessments from WMT17 to WMT20 and Direct Assessments from the MLQE-PE corpus.

 Please check the respective [model Licenses here](https://github.com/Unbabel/COMET/blob/master/LICENSE.models.md).

+For backwards compatibility you can also use `Unbabel/wmt20-comet-da` which is the primary metric for versions < 2.0.
+Check our [METRICS](METRICS.md) page to access all other models developed in previous versions.

 ## Languages Covered: